 - The squirrel gathers nuts early to fortify against a hard winter.

 - Frequent halos or rings around the Sun or Moon forecast numerous snow falls.

-What are you seeing in your back yard?
+What signs of a hard winter are you seeing in your back yard?

 NEW!
 2019 Farmers' Almanac